-Coronavirus: Advice for Couples with Late 2020 Weddings
+Coronavirus: Advice for Couples with Early 2021 Weddings

 Many weddings across the country have been postponed.
 If your wedding is still due to be going ahead and you are anxious about it, we would advise that you discuss your options with your venue.
 Social distancing may mean that you need to reduce guest numbers or you might prefer to voluntary postpone to an alternative date.